Embassy of the United Kingdom, Mogadishu: History

-Kate Foster was the ambassador based in Mogadishu in 2021 but there was no consular services.
-British nationals who needed this type of support in either Somalia or Somalialand were instructed to contact the British High Commission in Nairobi.
+Kate Foster was the ambassador based in Mogadishu in 2021 but there were no consular services.
+British nationals who needed this type of support in either Somalia or Somaliland were instructed to contact the British High Commission in Nairobi.

+Mr Michael Nithavrianakis was appointed His Majesty’s Ambassador to the Federal Republic of Somalia, and took up his appointment in May 2023.